Pain-free, single-visit root canals and crowns

 How Do I Know If I Need A Root Canal?

 There is a variety of symptoms that may mean that you require a root canal.
-If you suffer from any of these symptoms, don’t hesitate to contact Dr. Siegel's dental office.
+If you suffer from any of these symptoms, don’t hesitate to Contact.
 Some of the common symptoms include: